onlythompson/pydentity/README.md

 ## License

-PyIdentity is released under the MIT License.
+Pydentity is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Support

-If you encounter any problems or have any questions, please [open an issue](https://github.com/onlythompson/pyidentity/issues) on GitHub.
+If you encounter any problems or have any questions, please [open an issue](https://github.com/onlythompson/pydentity/issues) on GitHub.

 ---